stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * A test-bed for learning new development approaches, technologies and Java features.

-We have attempted to structure this blog so that each chapter builds on the preceding sections to incrementally deliver the functionality of the JOVE library, roughly following the [Vulkan tutorial](https://vulkan-tutorial.com/).
+It was suggested by a peer that the start of a new project was a good opportunity to try our hand at a blog documenting our approach, design and technical decisions that were made, issues and problems faced, etc.  We have attempted to structure the blog so that each chapter builds on the preceding sections to incrementally deliver the functionality of the JOVE library, roughly following the [Vulkan tutorial](https://vulkan-tutorial.com/).

 Each chapter generally consists of: